zeppelinos/zos-docs/docs/docs/building.md

 zos create MyContract --init initialize --args 42 --network <network>
 ```

-The `create` command takes an optional `--init` flag to call the initialization function after creating the contract, while the `--args` flag is to pass arguments to it.
+The `create` command takes an optional `--init` flag to call the initialization function after creating the contract, while the `--args` flag allows us to pass arguments to it.
 This way, we are initializing our contract with `42` as the value of the `x` state variable.

 After these simple steps, our upgradeable application is now on-chain!